Brentwood School, Essex: Sir Antony Browne Society (SABS)

 SABS is a society that focuses on furthering the education of sixth formers through a series of guest speakers and debates.
 Junior SABS is available for the younger pupils.
 Regular meetings are held in Old Big School, at which students are able to experience lectures on societal issues or topics to concerning science, the arts and sport, or a members' debate.
 Old Brentwoods such as Jack Straw and Griff Rhys Jones are regular speakers.
 Other speakers have been political figures, such as George Galloway and Vicky Pryce, and the philosopher A. C. Grayling.

 Royal visits and connections

 The licence to found the school was granted by Queen Mary to Sir Antony Browne on 5 July 1558.
-Her Majesty The Queen visited the school in 1957 to open the new science department, now named The Queens Building, the foundation stone of which had been laid by the Lord Lieutenant of Essex, Col. Sir Francis Whitmore.
+Queen Elizabeth II visited the school in 1957 to open the new science department, now named The Queens Building, the foundation stone of which had been laid by the Lord Lieutenant of Essex, Col. Sir Francis Whitmore.
 The Earl of Wessex visited the school in 2011 for the opening ceremony of the new sixth form centre and the naming of the Wessex Auditorium, and later to inspect a Combined Cadet Force Guard of Honour.
 Princess Anne visited the School in November 2012.